 This makes me think for the majority of the population.
 Can having no money take our happiness away?
 Hell, yes.
 What does having no money can mean for most of the world’s population?

-In extreme cases where one is born poor or loses everything due to whatever reason, money for survival brings the most happiness.
+In extreme cases where one is born poor or loses everything due to whatever reason, money for survival brings the most happiness and also in the case that one has so much debt or has issues with credit reporting agencies, like the ones discussed here: https://creditrepaircompanies.com/credit-reporting-agencies/, having the right solution can bring so much happiness.
 Impact of lack of money can mean:

 - Pressure on Child Labor and giving up the basic right for education